elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

 Known as transposition cipher

-- Group plaitext into blocks of t characters
+- Group plaintext into blocks of t characters
 - Apply a secret "permutation" to the character in each block by shuffeling the character
 - the block size t would be part of the key: t shld be kept secret
 ![CS2107-1-11.PNG]({{site.baseurl}}/img/CS2107-1-11.PNG)